12 Classic 80’s Horror Movies Every Fan Should Watch

-The best horror movies from the 80's to watch
+These are the best horror movies from the 90's you should watch

 The Shining

-As Jack and his family settle into the hotel, strange things begin to happen, and it becomes clear that the hotel has a dark and sinister past.
-The isolation of the hotel, combined with its supernatural elements, begins to take its toll on Jack's already fragile mental state.
+As Jack (Played by Jack Nicholson) and his family settle into the hotel, strange things begin to happen, and it becomes clear that the hotel has a dark and sinister past, and the isolation of the hotel, combined with its supernatural elements, begins to take its toll on Jack's already fragile mental state.

-He descends into madness, becoming increasingly violent and dangerous to those around him.
-His wife Wendy and son Danny are trapped in the hotel with him, and they must fight for their survival as Jack's grip on reality slips away.
+He descends into madness, becoming increasingly violent and dangerous to those around him and his wife Wendy and son Danny are trapped in the hotel with him, and they must fight for their survival as Jack's grip on reality slips away.

-It's probably my favorite movie of all time, and one that can be rewatched over and over without ever being bored.
+The Shining is probably my favorite movie of all time, and one that can be re-watched over and over without ever being bored.
 [The Shining on IMDB]

 An American Werewolf in London

-John Landis' horror-comedy film is a perfect blend of scares and dark humor.
-The story follows two American tourists who find themselves in the midst of a terrifying situation when they are attacked by a werewolf in England.
-Despite their pleas for help, none of the locals will admit that such a creature exists, leaving the tourists to fend for themselves.
+John Landis' horror-comedy film is a perfect blend of scares and dark humor and it follows two American tourists who find themselves in the midst of a terrifying situation when they are attacked by a werewolf in England, and despite their pleas for help, none of the locals will admit that such a creature exists, leaving the tourists to fend for themselves.

-But even beyond the impressive visuals, An American Werewolf in London is a standout film for its ability to balance horror and comedy in a way that feels both thrilling and entertaining.
-It's a must-watch for fans of the genre and anyone looking for a good scare with a side of humor.
+But even beyond the impressive visuals, An American Werewolf in London is a standout film for its ability to balance horror and comedy in a way that hasn't been done much better since, and it's a must-watch for fans of the genre and anyone looking for a good scare with a side of humor.
 [An American Werewolf in London on IMDB]

 The Evil Dead

-Evil Dead is a cult classic that has gained a massive following over the years.
-The story follows five friends who decide to take a trip to a remote cabin in the woods for a weekend getaway.
+Evil Dead is a cult classic that has gained a massive following over the years and follows five friends who decide to take a trip to a remote cabin in the woods for a weekend getaway.
 However, things take a turn for the worse when they accidentally unleash flesh-possessing demons that start to terrorize them.

-The film is known for its innovative camera work, which includes the use of a "shaky cam" technique that adds to the tension and suspense of the movie.
-The practical effects used in the film are also impressive and add to the overall horror experience.
+The film is known for its innovative camera work and the practical effects used in the film are also impressive.

 The movie was the launchpad for Bruce Campbell's career as Ash Williams, who becomes the unlikely hero in the fight against the demonic forces and is a huge cult figure in the world of horror.
 [The Evil Dead on IMDB]